 FULFILLING A DREAM: DIANE HENDRICKS

-Diane and Ken Hendricks had a dream for how they wanted their lives to play out.
+Diane and Ken Hendricks harbored a dream for the way they envisioned their lives unfolding.

 Ken passed away in 2007, but Diane has carried on, continuing the dream the couple started together.
-Today, ABC Supply, a Beloit-based corporation, is the largest wholesale distributor of exterior building products in the United States.
-It is a nearly $5 billion company with more than 450 branches in 45 states and approximately 7,000 associates.
-The company has received eight consecutive Gallup Great Workplace Awards, which honors the most engaged and productive workforces in the world.
+Today, ABC Supply, a Beloit-based corporation, is the largest wholesale distributor of exterior building products in the United States with 970 locations, 20,4000 employees, and $18.5 billion in sales in 2022.
+The company has received seventeen Gallup Great Workplace Awards, which honor the most engaged and productive workforces in the world.
+They also received two Glassdoor Employees’ Choice Awards in recognition of their dedication to fostering an employee-first and engaging culture.

-Diane also presides over a large national portfolio of industrial and commercial real estate and is Chairman of Hendricks Holding Co., which includes a diverse collection of domestic and international companies in construction, insurance brokerage, manufacturing, recycling, transportation and logistics, pharmaceutical research, and other business sectors.
+Diane serves as Chairman of Hendricks Holding Company, which includes a diverse collection of domestic and international companies in commercial real estate, construction, insurance brokerage, manufacturing, recycling, transportation and logistics, pharmaceutical research, and other business sectors.
+She is President and Chairman of the Hendricks Family Foundation and an active philanthropist with a particular passion for education.

-Beloit is comprised of many citizens willing to contribute in making Beloit the great community that it is, says Diane.
+Beloit is comprised of many citizens willing to contribute to making Beloit the great community that it is, says Diane.
 “It’s the people that make Beloit a community.
 We are fortunate to have strong city and economic development teams, financial institutions, and industry leaders dedicated to the future prosperity of Beloit.
-They are individuals who are willing to invest their time and money to create reasons to live, work and play here.
-We revive buildings for economic development but, it’s what’s inside them that count the most.
-Beloit is a wonderful community and I am extremely proud to call it my home.”
+They are individuals who are willing to invest their time and money to create reasons to live, work, and play here.
+We revive buildings for economic development, but it’s what’s inside them that counts the most.
+Beloit is a wonderful community, and I am extremely proud to call it my home.”

-“I see it as my civic responsibility,” says Hendricks, who has seven children and 17 grandchildren.
+“I see it as my civic responsibility,” says Hendricks, who has seven children, 15 grandchildren, and a growing number of great-grandchildren.
 “I’ve had wonderful opportunities in my life and feel it is my duty to help create opportunities for others.
 I believe that the key to economic sustainability is a thriving private sector that provides good careers, paired with a strong educational system.”

 Back To The Beloit Experience